 What is a Math Circle?

-The Bay Area Mathematical Olympiad (BAMO) is an annual competition among 250 Bay Area middle- and high-school students, consisting of five proof-type math problems, which is held on the last Tuesday of February.
-The Hilde L. Mosse Foundation as well as other private donors generously fund it.
-Click here or more information.
+The Bay Area Mathematical Olympiad (BAMO) is an annual competition among hundreds of Bay Area middle- and high-school students, consisting of five proof-type math problems, which is held in February of each year.
+An awards ceremony follows at MSRI in March.